Worried about cybersecurity? Start with your own employees

 Voya recognizes the importance of safeguarding our customers’ financial accounts and personal information against the ongoing risk of identity theft and cyber threats.
 Our work never stops when it comes to client security and we are constantly evolving our strategies to address and adapt to these threats.

 Cybersecurity isn’t just about technology.
-Our defense in depth strategy includes investments in people, technology, and processes that work together to help keep your information safe.
+Our defense strategy includes investments in people, technology, and processes that work together to help keep your information safe.

 Visit Voya.com to learn more.
 Read on for valuable tips on what you can do within your own organization.